Kurbamit/Vilnius_University_Software_Engineer/Year 1/Object-oriented programming/Library/README.md

 Progress tracking...
 ---

+'''
+Main.java is for testing purposes for now.
+'''

 ### CREATION:
 - Package "Biblioteka" has been created, that contains three classes.
   - Leidinys.java *(publication.java)* is a superclass of Knyga.java *(book.java)* and Žurnalas.java *(journal.java)*.